Grise Fiord: Community and fiord names

-Just to the north of the community is the actual fiord, Grise Fiord.
-It means "pig inlet" in Norwegian.
-Otto Sverdrup from Norway named it so during an expedition around 1900 because he thought the walrus in the area sounded like pigs.
+Just to the north of the community is the actual fiord, Grise Fiord, which means "pig inlet" in Norwegian.
+Otto Sverdrup from Norway so named it during an expedition around 1900 because he thought walruses in the area sounded like pigs.

 The Inuktitut name is ᐊᐅᔪᐃᑦᑐᖅ (Aujuittuq), which means "place that never thaws".

 Living conditions

 The houses are wooden and built on platforms to cope with the freezing and thawing of the permafrost.
 Hunting is still an important part of the lifestyle of the mostly Inuit population.
 Quota systems allow the villagers to supply many of their needs from populations of seals, walruses, narwhal and beluga whales, polar bears and muskox.
 Ecotourism is developing as people come to see the northern wildlife found on Ellesmere and surrounding islands.

 Transportation

 There are no connecting roads on Ellesmere Island, so Grise Fiord is connected to the rest of the world by a small airstrip (Grise Fiord Airport), 1675 ft in length.
-Surrounded by mountains, it has one of the most difficult approaches for aircraft; it is cautioned that only very experienced pilots of Pilatus PC-12, DHC-6 Twin Otter, and DHC-7 aircraft attempt the approach.
+Surrounded by mountains, it has one of the most difficult approaches for aircraft; it is cautioned that only very experienced pilots of Pilatus PC-12, DHC-6 Twin Otter and DHC-7 aircraft attempt the approach.

 For local travel needs, the villagers use all-terrain vehicles in the summer and snowmobiles in the winter.
-During the winter months travel is limited to the town site and a small patch of land to the east called Nuvuk due to mountains and ice fields that cut the town off from the rest of the island.
-Small boats are used in summer to reach hunting grounds, or hunting sea mammals on the ocean.
+During the winter months travel is limited to the town site and a small patch of land to the east, called Nuvuk, due to mountains and ice fields that cut off the town from the rest of the island.
+Small boats are used in summer to reach hunting grounds, and to hunt sea mammals on the ocean.
 Once a year large ships (sealift) arrive with supplies and fuel.